wochap/nvim/README.md

 **IMPORTANT:** I disabled nvim builtin syntax which caused severe lag on my system, re enable it commenting out the line `lua/custom/init.lua:6`.
 Alternatively, you can install the Treesitter parser for the specified language or enable syntax for that specified filetype in the current buffer with `:set syntax=<filetype>`.

+**IMPORTANT:** I have disabled Treesitter highlighting for minified files and files with long lines.
+Refer to the `is_minfile` function in `lua/custom/utils/init.lua` for details.

 ## Troubleshooting

 - Lag